 - Go for 30 seconds.

-Advanced Tennis Footwork Drills
+Advanced Tennis Footwork Drills To Improve

 1. Offensive transition

 The offensive transition consists of 5 shots that span your entire half of the court.
-This drill is intended to help you transition from defense to offense.
+This drill is intended to help tennis players transition from defense to offense.
 You’ll need a tennis buddy to practice this drill, or perhaps a tennis ball machine that allows you to program a sequence of shots.

 At a glance, here’s how you perform this drill: